About Station Casinos

 Third largest private employer in Las Vegas.
 Station Casinos operates 17 casinos in Las Vegas, Nevada, including 9 large hotel-casinos, and it is the third-largest private employer in the Las Vegas metropolitan area.

 Owned by Wall Street and billionaires.
 Station Casinos is majority owned by Deutsche Bank and two billionaire brothers, Frank and Lorenzo Fertitta.
 The Fertittas are majority owners of the cage fighting promoter, Ultimate Fighting Championship (UFC).

 100% non-union and rabidly anti-union.
-About half of Station Casinos’ workforce (approximately 12,000) is in job classifications that are typically represented by Culinary Workers Union Local 226 and Bartenders Local 165, Nevada affiliates of UNITE HERE.
+About half of Station Casinos’ approximately 12,000 workers are in job classifications that are typically represented by Culinary Workers Union Local 226 and Bartenders Local 165, Nevada affiliates of UNITE HERE.
 These include kitchen and restaurant staff, cocktail servers, bartenders, housekeepers, bells, and porters.
 But the company has never allowed its workers a fair process to decide whether to unionize.
 It even refused to hire most of the workforce when it bought a casino where the workers had chosen to unionize through an NLRB election.